 At this point, you can safely rename them to reflect the expense categories you want in your budget.

-After you’ve added custom categories to the Summary tab, your work isn’t quite done yet.
+After you’ve added custom categories to the Summary tab, your work isn’t quite done.
 You want to switch over to the Transactions tab to make sure they all show up in the drop-down.

 Now from the Transactions tab, navigate to the category drop-down and see if your categories are all there.

 From my experience, if you added more than three custom expense categories, some will be missing.
-Using my example, only six of the eight custom categories are in the drop-down.
+Fortunately, there is a solution.

-Once you make this change, click Save and go back to the category drop-down from the Transactions tab.
+Once you make this change, go back to the category drop-down from the Transactions tab.
 All of your categories should now be there!

 The problem should now be fixed, but how do you make sure it doesn’t happen to you next month?
 That’s why I suggested a sample monthly budget template.